 Lay the items you have collected from nature next to a tub or bowl of water.
 Fill your container with a few inches of water and invite your child to guess if each item will sink or float.

-After you model for your child how to select an item and place it in the water and pause to observe it.
+Model the process for your child: Select an item and place it in a bowl or tub of water.
+Then, pause to observe it.
 You can remove it and state the results, reinforcing the language we are practicing.

 “The rock sinks!”